Adopting Sidecar Containers

 • there may be other custom ways to detect nodes compatibility.

 3. Develop a universal sidecar injector.
-The idea of a universal sidecar container is to inject a sidecar container as a regular container as well as a native sidecar container.
+The idea of a universal sidecar injector is to inject a sidecar container as a regular container as well as a native sidecar container.
 And have a runtime logic to decide which one will work.
-The universal sidecar injector is wasteful as it will account for requests twice, but may be considered as a workable solution for special cases.
+The universal sidecar injector is wasteful, as it will account for requests twice, but may be considered as a workable solution for special cases.

 • One way would be on start of a native sidecar container detect the node version and exit immediately if the version does not support the sidecar feature.